I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 - Mindfulness: Practice oberving the events of any situation you find yourself in without judging it as good or bad.

-- Open-Minded: Listen without prejudice to the views and opinions of others.
+- Open-Mindedness: Listen without prejudice to the views and opinions of others.

-- Reflection: Take a few minutes every day to assess your feelings and explore your inner world.
+- Reflection: Take a few minutes each day to assess your feelings and explore your inner world.
 Let yourself feel joy and let joy permeate your whole being.

 - Stillness: Take time to sit still and let your mind feel the quietness and serenity of the season.